linas/archeo/atoms/catalog/README-schema.md

       (List (Item "URI...")
 (Item "abcdef")))
 ```

+#### Other predicates
+Other predicates that record file meta-data are:
+* `(Predicate "file size")`
+* `(Predicate "last modified date")`
+These are self-explanatory.
+Yes, I suppose file UID, GID, attrs
+(`ugo+rwxt`) and xattrs should be recorded.
+And also the file type:
+pipe, char device, block device, etc. Disinteresting at the moment.

 #### Content witness
 The key functional activity is to create a record or "witness" the
 existence of a file with some specific metadata at some specific point